This is me 10 years ago.

 The minimization of other people’s experiences, emotions, grief, or pain because we have decided ours or someone else’s is worse, which also has lent itself to the growth of inspiration porn.

 The expectation that healing is linear and grief should be brief and hidden from view.

 The last time someone minimized my feelings about it was yesterday when I showed another amputee I know that picture of me from before and said that I was sad and missed it.
-This person has shown me so many pictures of themselves from before their accident.
-I’ve listened to all the stories.
+It was in regard to the 10 year challenge people have been doing on social media.
+I’ve met a hundred amputees are this point and this person was like all the rest.
+This person has shown pictures of themselves from before their accident.
+I’ve listened to the stories.
 I haven’t silenced them.
-I haven’t told them that my tragedy is bigger.
-And I was finally brave enough to let this person into my world a little bit to see the me I was before and without any pause to even say, “wow, pretty,” my pain, my losses, and my grief were dismissed because I have one full leg still.
+I haven’t told them that my tragedy is is bigger, yet my pain, my losses, and my grief were dismissed because I have one full leg still.

 I realize that there is a certain degree of individual personal loss or experience that may be a part of such dismissals.
 After all, we are all in our own place of healing and therefore cannot expect to all be as ready or open to feeling or addressing our emotions as others.
 One or both of those parties may have truly felt they were grounding me or reminding me of something positive.
 Nevertheless, the impact of those statements was not positive and they revealed brokenness within the speakers.
 This comparing of my loss to your loss, my pain to your pain, my trauma to your trauma as a means not of connecting but rather as a means of diminishing or dismissing has to stop.
 Each of our experiences is valid.